 If you do win your claim, your solicitor will require you to pay a modest success fee to help cover their fees.
 This can be collected from the settlement payment they will have received for you at the end of the case.

 For more information about making eyelash extensions allergic reaction claims under such a fee arrangement, please speak to our claims advisors today.

 Have you suffered an injury due to the negligence of a beauty therapist performing an eyebrow extension?
 Do you need to find out if it could be possible for a personal injury lawyer to process a personal injury claim for you?

 No matter what help you need, even if it is only some free legal advice, you can contact our claims team by:

 Our team is available 7 days a week, 365 days a year.
 A claim advisor can discuss your case with you and explain how you can move forward with a claim.

 Thank you for reading our guide to the services offered by our solicitors following allergic reactions to eyelash extensions.
 Below, you can find some further information that might be of use:

-We have also published these other guides on this site, and you could find these useful as well:
+- We have also published these other guides on this site.

 - Hairdresser Burning My Scalp Claims Guide

 Thank you for taking the time to read our eyelash extensions allergic reaction claims guide.